sogaiu/janet-ts-dsl/README.md

 ## Background

-The default DSL for expressing a grammar for tree-sitter is something that is quite close to but not quite a standard JavaScript [1].
+The default DSL for expressing a grammar for tree-sitter is something that is quite close to but [not quite a standard JavaScript](./doc/javascript.md).

 The TLDR is that I found working with JavaScript and existing formatters for this particular endeavor to be unsatisfactory enough to